Dre Campbell Farm

 11. Plants Not Producing Fruit

-If you have plants that aren’t producing fruit, you may have an issue where they need more nutrients.
+If you have plants that aren’t producing fruit, you may have an issue that requires them to receive more nutrients.
 There may also be a need for more pollination.

 Try pollinating the blossoms.
 This can be done with hand-pollination techniques [2].

-You could also add some organic fertilizer to the soil around plant roots.
+You can also add some organic fertilizer to the soil around the plant’s roots.

 12. Not Enough Space